Surveys

 Multiple choice questions present the respondent with a number of selected options to choose from.
 The inputs for this question that have not already been covered above for other question types are:

-1. Answer Options: For non-relationship questions, you can edit, delete and add selection options here.
+- Answers: For non-relationship questions (so only visible when Relationship Question is set to false), you can edit, delete and add selection options here.

 TIP